 6. Serve warm with a dollop of cream.

-Note: To add healthy fats to this soup you can roast and add pumpkin seeds powder as a topping.
+Note: To add healthy fats to this soup you can toast and add pumpkin seeds powder as a topping.

 Here is a unique carrot soup for babies and toddlers.
 It has a wonderful combination of carrot, leek, and pear.